 • Aural suctioning: This method involves gently applying a suctioning tip into the cerumen (wax) and allowing the suctioning device to suction the cerumen through the tip.

 • Cerumen (Wax) extraction via instrument removal.

 This enables our clinicians to remove wax by suction, no water needed.
 It’s a fast and painless procedure and very popular with our clients.
-And very affordable at $85 for both ears.
+And very affordable at $85 for one or both ears.